-The STRABAG Group's internal audit department is a neutral and independent authority which conducted approximately 190 (2016: ~180) internal audits in all group divisions worldwide in the 2017 financial year.
-In accordance system and dealt with using an appropriate risk policy.
-More information is available in the Management Report.
+The STRABAG Group's internal audit department is a neutral and independent authority which again conducted approximately 190 (2017: ~190) internal audits in all group divisions worldwide in the 2018 financial year.
+In accordance with the rules of the Austrian Code of Corporate Governance, the internal audit department is set up as a staff unit of the Management Board of STRABAG SE and so enjoys the greatest possible amount of independence.

-The internal audit department - after planning the audit independently and making continual adaptations to risk assessment - conducts process-independent and neutral audits across all of the group's divisions and regions both nationally and abroad.
+The internal audit department - after planning the audits independently and making continual adaptations to risk assessment - conducts process-independent and neutral audits across all of the group's divisions and regions both nationally and abroad.
 Given its technical and commercial competence, the internal audit department is an important element of the group's internal control systems.
 The internal audits serve to monitor the effectiveness of the risk management and control and to evaluate the management and monitoring processes.
 The comprehensive approach, the use of uniform auditing standards and the neutral reporting further contribute to the standardisation of processes and structures.

-Internal audit as part of risk management The routine and special audits serve to recognise and avoid risks, to reveal opportunities, and to constantly monitor proper conduct and compliance with the group's value and business compliance system.
-In 2017, the internal audit department again audited both individual projects as well as entire organisational units.
+The routine and special audits serve to recognise and avoid risks, to reveal opportunities, and to constantly monitor proper conduct and compliance with the group's value and business compliance system.
+In 2018, the internal audit department again audited both individual projects as well as entire organisational units.
 The audits covered the group's subdivisions as well as the most important contracts and orders of the year.
 The internal audit team also forms part of the company's task force looking into the suspicion of illegal price-fixing in construction projects in Austria.